Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 Q: [unintelligible]

 A: Yeah, that helps that.
-You can rinse it with some, like, Gerolsteiner, Perrier, Romlusa, one of those.
+You can rinse it with some, like, Gerolsteiner, Perrier, Ramlosa, one of those.

 Q: [unintelligible]